Things to do in the city of Kraków (Cracow) with kids

 The Ojcowski National Park near Kraków – caves, two castles, hiking trails

-The Ojcowski National Park (Ojcowski Park Narodowy) is located 20 km north of the city of Kraków.
-It is the smallest of the Polish national parks and very charming.
+The Ojcowski National Park (Ojcowski Park Narodowy) is located 20 km north of Kraków.
+It is the smallest of the Polish national parks and is very charming.
 The Park covers the picturesque valley of the Prądnik River.

 The Tatra National Park – 275 km of mountain hiking trails for beginners and for advanced climbers